EssWhyy/reliable-reddit/README.md

 # Reliable Reddit: Post & User Insights

 Reliable Reddit is a lightweight browser extension designed to promote information transparency of Reddit users and posts.

+There has been an exponential growth in the social media site in the past few years, resulting in an increase in automated and biased posts, from people trying to farm upvotes or control narratives.
 By surfacing hidden metrics, it helps users distinguish between genuine community engagement and potential manipulation.

 INSTALL FOR:
 [Chrome](https://chromewebstore.google.com/detail/reliable-reddit-post-user/hhhlpbofpofmikalckhplbinjlpflpmm) | [Firefox](https://addons.mozilla.org/en-US/firefox/addon/reliable-reddit-post-insights/)

 ________________________________________
 ## ✨ Key Features
 -	📊 Visual Upvote Ratio: See post sentiment and controversiality at a glance with a YouTube-style like/dislike bar on every post